 Provision for taxation is made in respect of the Branch's operations in the Emirate of Abu Dhabi whereby tax is payable at the rate of 20% of the adjusted net profit generated during the year, in accordance with the relevant legislation of the Emirate.
 On 3 October 2022, the United Arab Emirates (UAE) Ministry of Finance ("MoF") issued Federal Decree-Law No 47 of 2022 on the Taxation of Corporations and Businesses, Corporate Tax Law ("CT Law") to implement a new CT regime in the UAE.
-The new CT regime is applicable for accounting periods beginning on or after 1 June 2023.
+As Government of Abu Dhabi has not issued detailed regulations on the deduction of corporate tax from Emirate Tax, the Branch also accrued for UAE Corporate Tax in 2024.